cdktf/cdktf-provider-google/docs/dataGoogleComputeForwardingRule.python.md

 - *Type:* str

-The location of this resource.
+A reference to the region where the regional forwarding rule resides.

+This field is not applicable to global forwarding rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/data-sources/compute_forwarding_rule#region DataGoogleComputeForwardingRule#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/data-sources/compute_forwarding_rule#region DataGoogleComputeForwardingRule#region}

 ---